emmanueljs1/nbe/NbE.lagda.md

 case is what the relation simplifies to in the case that the variable being substituted for is in `Δ`, meaning `x` is `𝑆 x`:

-    Γ′ ⊢ (σ ∷ s) (𝑆 x) : U Ⓡ env-lookup x ε
+    Γ′ ⊢ (σ ∷ s) (𝑆 x) : U Ⓡ env-lookup x δ

 Here, we need to use a few substitution lemmas (which have been omitted as their proofs are unrelated to the logical relation itself) to rewrite this to:

-    Γ′ ⊢ σ x : U Ⓡ env-lookup x ε
+    Γ′ ⊢ σ x : U Ⓡ env-lookup x δ

-This is again already given to us from our given proof that `Γ ⊢ σ : Δ Ⓡ ε`.
+This is again already given to us from our given proof that `Γ ⊢ σ : Δ Ⓡ δ`.
 There is one small problem: we are now considering the context `Γ′` while our given proof is over the context `Γ`.
 There was, in fact, an implict _weakening_ of `σ` in the changing of contexts (and it would be more correct to have been